Dackage353/SplitsGenerator/README.md

 # SplitsGenerator
-- This is a script that generates splits to copy into LiveSplit.
-Python is required.
+- This is a program that generates splits to copy into LiveSplit.
-- Simply double click generate_from_input.py or drag this py file onto the bat file to run it while seeing errors.

-## Adjust these options in generate_from_input.py
-- USE_SUBSPLITS = True
-- USE_STAR_COUNTS = True
-- SWAP_STAR_AND_LEVEL_SYMBOL = False
-- STAR_COUNT_IN_FRONT = False

-You can turn USE_STAR_COUNTS off to generate subsplits for a different game.

-## Copy from sheets
+- Simply download the .exe from releases and it should work fine.
+- If you know python, you can download the .py files and do what you want with it.

+## How to
+- Download the .exe from [releases](https://github.com/Dackage353/SplitsGenerator/releases)
+- Open the .exe
-Copy directly from google sheets into the input.txt file.
-(It will include tabs which are used by the script as a separator.)
+- Copy your split data directly from google sheets into the textbox.
+(It will include tabs which are used by the program as a separator)
+- Pick your options and then press a button

-If using subsplits, use 3 columns.
-If not, use 2
+If using subsplits and star counts, use 3 columns.
+If using only subsplits or star counts, use 2 columns
 ![Example](readme_images/example.png)